13nadim/online-bookstore/README.md

 ## Overview

 First-year university module submission for **Web Design and Development**.
 An online bookstore built with **HTML, CSS, PHP, and MySQL**.
+Designed to mimic the operation of a **payment gateway** in an e-commerce website.
+Users can browse books, view descriptions and enter credit card details to complete a purchase.

 ## Installation / Setup